 The entire island has excellent walking.
 The Corfu Trail (www.thecorfutrail.com) traverses the island from north to south and takes between eight and 12 days to complete.
 You can organise a trip through Aperghi Travel, or simply arrange a day’s guided hiking with Corfu Walks & Hikes.

-As most island visitors head straight to the beaches and resorts, Corfu Town holds fewer accommodation options than you might expect.
+As many island visitors head straight to the beaches and resorts, Corfu Town holds fewer accommodation options than you might expect.
 Those that do exist tend to be relatively pricey, even in low season.

 Drinking & Nightlife